lmvdz/drift-liquidation-bot/README.md

 $ pm2 logs
 ```

+(multiple process)

 By using child_process to split the work of (getting users / subscribing) and (checking for liquidation of users based on position data)  the bot is able to produce less bottlenecking of the single threaded nature of javascript.

-Currently the bot is hardcoded to run 80 workers at a time.
-Uses a lot of CPU at the start!
-CPU usage falls off after all the users are loaded/subscribed
-More workers = More RAM!!
+(single process)

+With GenesysGo adding rate limits to their previously unlimited TPS RPC, I was forced to revert back to a single process.
+Restrictions for GG currently is 10 tps per IP.

 Create a `.env.local` file in the root of the project.